samyeung812/samyeung812/README.md

 ### Hi there 👋

 #### I am Sam Yeung
-- 🔭 I am studying at CUHK
+- 🔭 I am graduated at CUHK
 <!--
 **samyeung812/samyeung812** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.